Best Leather Sewing Machines

 What are the best leather sewing machines?

 The best sewing machines for leather will have enough strength to hand that kind of material.
 You need a machine that allows you to add new presser foot, special leather needles and allows for longer stitch lengths.
 The machine should be able to work with synthetic threads.
 You need a machine with a roller or Teflon feet.
 For fast and comfortable sewing, you need a heavy duty sewing machine.
+When it comes to leather crafting, only the toughest will do.

 Summary reviews of the best leather sewing machines.